 (2) closure of, obstacle in, or danger to any port, canal, lock or seaway;

 (3) congestion of port or at sea terminal or similar place;

-(4) bad weather, shallow water, ice, landslip, earthquake, or other natural disasters or effects or other obstacles to navigation or carriage;
+(4) bad weather, shallow water, ice, landslip, earthquake, or other natural disaster or effects or other obstacles to navigation or carriage;

-(5) quarantine, sanitary, or other similar regulations or restrictions;
+(5) quarantine, biosecurity, sanitary, or other similar regulations or restrictions;

 (6) actual or threatening epidemics or diseases;

 (7) strikes, lockouts, interdict, or other labour troubles, whether partial or general and whether or not involving employees of the Carrier or its Subcontractors;

 (8) shortage, absence or obstacles of labour or facilities for loading, discharge, delivery, or other handling of the Goods;

 (9) blockage, prohibition, Sanction(s) or restriction(s) on commerce or trading, and any other situation, whether existing, contemplated or doubtful, preventing the Vessel from reaching, entering, leaving any Port of Loading or Discharge safely without delay or detention, or having any impact whatsoever on the commercial operations of the Carrier.

 c.
 If, after any action taken according to subparts A or B above, the Carrier makes arrangements to dispose, store, transship, forward, fumigate, treat, re-package, for customs clearance or other authority approvals, electronic charging or towing the Goods, it shall do so only as agent of and at the risk and expense of the Merchant, without any liability in respect of such agency.